 |All users who login to Box will require Two Factor Authentication (2FA) .||The security of information for academic, research, and administrative activities is important.
 The Two-Factor Authentication (2FA) service provides application owners with higher assurance that only authorized users can gain access to critical information, systems, and services.
 2FA is part of a two-level authentication process.
 The first level (something you know) is the verification of the Penn State AccessID and password.
 The second level (something you have) is a randomly generated passcode provided by the Penn State 2FA service||Details on Penn State's 2FA program can be found here: http://identity.psu.edu/services/authentication-services/two-factor/|

 |Special Box Non-Person Accounts configured to store PHI are available to Penn State users.
 PHI must be stored in these types of accounts.||These Box accounts will:|

 1) Be named using the following format: b-PHIemail@example.com

 2) Top level folders will have the following settings:

 • Check "Only Owners and Co-owners can send collaborator invites."

 • Check “Restrict collaboration to within Penn State”

 • Leave "Allow anyone who can access this folder from a shared link to join" unchecked.

-• Check "Restrict shared links to collaborators only" for both files and folders.
+• Check "Only collaborators can access this folder via shared links" for both files and folders.

 These will be set by the Box service team upon account creation; co-owners and collaborators of folders within these accounts will be unable to change these settings.